glowinthedark/FFMpeg-Online/README.md

 We plan to launch an online GUI-based FFmpeg service.
 Please join the beta list if interested.

+# How To Contribute?
+We welcome any and all contributors who can help demystify the almighty FFmpeg.

 Please make a pull request to edit this list.

 # Requests
 1. Command for turning HTML5 animations into WebP videos?